Iraq: British geologist gets 15 years for smuggling

 “These places, in name and by definition, are ancient sites.
 One doesn’t have to say it is forbidden,” Judge Jabir Abd Jabir said.

-Mr Fitton and Mr Waldman were arrested in Baghdad airport on 20 March after airport security discovered the items in their luggage.
+Mr Fitton and Mr Waldman were arrested at Baghdad airport on 20 March after airport security discovered the items in their luggage.

-They had been part of a tourism expedition across the country’s ancient sites.
-Their case received international attention at a time when Iraq hopes to boost its nascent tourism sector.
+They had been taking part in a tourism expedition around the country’s ancient sites.
+Their case has received international attention at a time when Iraq is hoping to boost its nascent tourism sector.

 Mr Fitton’s family has accused the British government of not doing enough to help his case.
 “We are raising an appeal and will continue to fight for Jim’s freedom, and urge the government to support us in every way possible and to open lines of communication with us at a senior level,” his son-in-law Mr Tasker said.

-Speaking after Mr Fitton’s sentencing, Wera Hobhouse MP, the family’s local MP, said: “This is clearly a devastating outcome for Jim and his family.
+Speaking after Mr Fitton’s sentencing, Wera Hobhouse, the family’s local MP, said: “This is clearly a devastating outcome for Jim and his family.
 There is now no other option but for the foreign secretary to intervene at a ministerial level.

 Register for free to continue reading